-Performance Assessment Criterion of IMPACT and the Relevant Study Questions Findings from the Study For what occupations and economic activity areas do employers say they have difficulty finding acceptable candidates?
-Are there particular skill sets that employers say college graduates lack when they apply for work?
-Does this differ by occupation and economic activity area?
-Employers have some difficulty finding candidates for the following fields due to the fact that Jordanian colleges do no offer the relevant programs: Technical engineer (casting design); Building inspectors, survey technicians, architectural drawing; and Corporate financing (a new field in Jordan).
+Findings from the Study Employers have some difficulty finding candidates for the following fields due to the fact that Jordanian colleges do noffer the relevant programs: Technical engineer (casting design); Building inspectors, survey technicians, architectural drawing; and Corporate financing (a new field in Jordan).
 Employers find that there are TOO FEW college graduates each year in the following fields: Nurses, x-ray technicians, nursing assistants; and, Behaviour pathology, disability diagnosis.
-The most common deficiency among graduates in almost all fields is their insufficient proficiency in the English language.
-High proficiency is especially important in: - Marketing and sales (especially in shipping); - Marketing and sales in hotel industry, stewarding, food and beverage manager; - Lab technician - hospital; and, - Automotive mechanics.
-Employers indicated a general need for the colleges to provide: - Advanced computer skills to students in almost all programs and specialties; and, - Advice or training in career planning and decision-making as most seem to just follow in a family occupational path.
-The extent to which colleges are perceived to have an overall positive impact on industry.
-Is the current community college system contributing to a stable labour supply?
-The colleges are primarily "supply-driven" - programs/ specializations are offered year after year if enrolments are maintained.
+The most common deficiency among graduates in almost affields is their insufficient proficiency in the English language High proficiency is especially important in: The colleges are primarily "supply-driven" - programs/ specializations are offered year after year if enrolments are maintained.
 New programs/ specializations are run if they will attract students.
-Colleges were found not to plan their programs around labour market needs; indeed, the colleges typically do not have a formal means of identifying labour market skill requirements or the level of demand in most fields of employment. • Are employers supportive of the colleges?
+Colleges were found not to plan their programs around labour market needs; indeed, the colleges typically do not have a formal means of identifying labour market skill requirements or the level of demand in most fields of employment.
 Employers requiring people with the skills taught in the colleges typically recognize the two-year diploma as a valid qualification for job entry.
 They will, however, hire university graduates for the same jobs if they can.
 Jordan currently has an over supply of university educated people in the labour market.
 Employers said they support the college system but few had much direct involvement with the colleges, including the hosting of student field training.
-Do employers feel there are better alternatives for the labour market preparation of youth than the community colleges?
 The colleges cannot be all things to all people.
 Many specific and more advanced skills have to be learned once the graduate starts work.
-While employers complained that the skill level of graduates often does not meet their job requirements, they acknowledged that the two-year programs provide the basic entry-level knowledge for employment in most fields.
+While employers complained that the skill level of graduates often does not meet their job